MC-program/estimators_demo/README.md

 But I got 100s warnings from matplotlib.font_manager (findfont()) on my system.
 You might be able to generate it without problems on another system.

 https://github.com/MC-program/estimators_demo/blob/master/validation_prediction.csv

+Estimated values with respect to *validation.xml* in CSV format.

 ### Comments
 There are 6 different models, see estimators.py: